- TOP

 ■ Heat and cool

-When filling the mold with melted resin, if the mold temperature is low, the resin will be cooled rapidly and solidify from the part where it touches, resulting in appearance defects such as weld lines (grooves that occur where the resin joins in the mold). occur.
-Therefore, the inside of the mold is heated with a heater or the like to ensure the optimum temperature for the resin to transfer the shape of the mold.
-Furthermore, by rapidly cooling the mold and hardening the resin, it is a method that can improve the appearance quality of the molded product, such as eliminating weld lines and flow marks.
+When molten resin is filled into a mold, if the mold temperature is low, the resin will cool rapidly and harden where it touches, resulting in appearance defects such as weld lines (grooves that form where the resin joins inside the mold).
+Therefore, the inside of the mold is heated with a heater or other device to ensure that the resin has optimal temperature to transfer the shape of the mold.
+Furthermore, by rapidly cooling the mold to harden the resin, this method can improve the appearance quality of the molded product, such as eliminating weld lines and flow marks.

 Other major molding methods